 Start In Sofia

-If you arrive by plane, hiring a car or taking an airport taxi is only a 20 minutes drive to Sofia city center.
+If you arrive by plane, hiring a car or take an airport taxi, it is only a 20-minute drive to Sofia city center.
 Alternatively, a train service takes just under half an hour.
 For others looking to save even more money, traveling by bus is the other option.

 There’s a lot to see and appreciate in and around the city center, and it is best experienced on foot.
 However, traveling the subway is also an option and an exciting experience in itself.
 The metro and train services run frequently; however, there is a lack of signage in the metro/train stations to guide you to the right platform.